ga4gh/va-spec/docs/source/introduction.rst

    Extraction of the Core-IM from the SEPIO Model

-   **Legend** Classes and attributes needed for ClinGen's Variant Pathogneicity Profile are identified and extracted into the GKS Core-IM subset (which will include additional elements needed to support other implementation profiles being created by other Driver Projects such as VICC and MAVEdb)
+   **Legend** Classes and attributes needed for ClinGen's Variant Pathogenicity Profile are identified and extracted into the GKS Core-IM subset (which will include additional elements needed to support other implementation profiles being created by other Driver Projects such as VICC and MAVEdb)

 **3. GKS Domain Entity Models** represent the biological and clinical entities that Variant Annotations are about, and serve as subjects, objects, and qualifiers of VA Statements (Genes, Conditions, Therapeutic Procedures).
 Conceptually, these classes ``EXTEND`` the GKS Core-IM to support VA Profile definitions.
 These live in the `GKS-Commons repository <https://github.com/ga4gh/gks-common/blob/1.x/schema/domain-entities/domain-entities-source.yaml>`_ where they are available for broader re-use in other Profiles as specifications.